 Our research

 Nau mai, and welcome to the research hub of Tangaroa Ararau, where you can dive deeper into our findings and understand the impact of our work.
-Each resource is designed to provide insights into our project and the methodology we deployed to complete our research.
+From the detailed explorations in our Focus Area Report to the strategic orientations in our Policy Position Statement, each document is designed to further our understanding of how tikanga Māori and Te Tiriti o Waitangi can fundamentally shape sustainable marine governance practice in Aotearoa.

 Literature Review